-We use electrophysiological techniques (EEG, ERP) to measure the brain's electrical activity while participants engage in cognitive tasks like language processing or visual perception.
+We use electrophysiological techniques (EEG, ERP) to measure the brain's electrical activity while participants engage in research studies.
+These studies include cognitive tasks such as language processing or visual perception, and social and emotional tasks such as gambling or face perception.
 The lab has two dense-array EEG systems that can be incorporated with eye-tracking, virtual reality, and/or brain-computer interface facilities.
-The lab allows for 10-12 undergraduates to take on research positions each semester.
-Students who participate in the lab for more than a year often go on to do advanced research (e.g., honors thesis) in collaboration with a faculty advisor.
+Contact Amanda Elam, Research Fellow, by email at email@example.com after September 1st for more information and to get involved in the EEG/ERP lab.

 The social psychology lab investigates issues relevant to how individuals think about and behave in the presence of others.
 Particular areas of inquiry include self-regulation, conflict and negotiation, and strategies and shortcomings of social perception.

 Students can get involved in the lab through thesis work, through PSYC 094, or as volunteers.

 The Psycholinguistics Laboratory investigates how people comprehend, produce, and acquire of language.
 Recent work explores how people take the perspective of others in communication, how adults and children learn to resolve linguistic ambiguity, and connections between language and memory.
 Students can get involved in the lab through PSYC 104 (Research Practicum in Language and Mind), through thesis or independent research work, or as volunteers.
 Contact Professor Dan Grodner by email at email@example.com for more information.